galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank.md

 2019-08-16 10:36:19 INFO dev.galasa.simplatform.t3270.screens.AbstractScreen buildScreen Building Screen: CICSClearScreen
 2019-08-16 10:38:54 INFO dev.galasa.simplatform.t3270.screens.AbstractScreen buildScreen Building Screen: BankMainMenu
 ```
+This is an example of log output that can be useful when running tests.
 ### Browsing account information
 1. From the SimBank main menu, press PF1, taking you to the account menu screen.
 1. Press TAB until the cursor is in the `Account Number` field, enter `123456789` and press ENTER.